Omoorion/MusicBot/README.md

 # MusicBot
-A Discord Music Bot written in Python that can play music using youtube and recieves both words and links as input.
+A Discord Music Bot written in Python using Repl.it that can play music using youtube and recieves both words and links as input.
 ## Important/Relevant Files
 - main.py
 - music.py